stephennewman/web-analytics/trackerbee-mcp/README.md

 ### Morning Planning
 ```
-You: @trackerbee what should I build today?
+You: @trackerbeez what should I build today?
 (internally calls get_next_priority)

-You: @trackerbee get ticket details for [id from above]
+You: @trackerbeez get ticket details for [id from above]
 (shows full context + voice feedback)

 You: @cursor implement this feature using the feedback above